-The Broadcasting Act 1989 ("the Act") requires all broadcasters in New Zealand to publicise procedures for making complaints by broadcasting notices about the process on each of their channels.
+The Broadcasting Act 1989 ("the Act") requires all broadcasters in New Zealand to publicise the content standards complaints procedures by broadcasting notices about the process on each of their channels.

 Section 6(1)(ba) of the Act states that broadcasters must broadcast on each channel or broadcasting station operated by the broadcaster notices (each of which shall be of at least 15 seconds' duration) publicising the procedure for making such complaints –

 (i) with the equivalent in each year of 1 notice per day for each day of broadcasting on the channel or broadcasting station; and